Lisa Johnston, she/her/hers Research Data Management/Curation Lead and Co-Director of the University Digital Conservancy

 As the Research Data Management/Curation Lead and co-director of the University Digital Conservancy I coordinate the library's efforts around research data management, access, and archiving.
-Prior to this I served as library liaison to the Physics, Astronomy, and Geology departments (2007-2011).
-My research areas of focus are data management services, digital repository infrastructure, scientific data curation, citation analysis, information-seeking behavior and web development of user-centered tools to access information.
+This includes leading the Data Repository for the U of M. My research areas of focus are data management services, digital repository infrastructure, scientific data curation, citation analysis, and data curation techniques to increase longterm access and reuse of digital data.

 Masters of Library Science, Indiana University, 2007

 Bachelors of Science in Astrophysics, Indiana University, 2003

 Principal Investigator, Launching the Data Curation Network, Sloan 2018-2021

 Principal Investigator, Planning the Data Curation Network, Sloan 2016-2017

 Co-PI Data Information Literacy, IMLS 2011-2014

 Curating Research Data, Volume 1 Practical Strategies for Your Digital Repository (PDF) and Volume 2 A Handbook of Current Practice (PDF)

 edited by Lisa R. Johnston for Association of College and Research Libraries (ACRL), January 2017